python/devguide/devcycle.rst

 --------------------

-A branch for a previous feature release, currently being maintained for bug fixes.
-There are usually two maintenance branches at any given time for Python 3.x.
-Only during the beta/rc phase of a new minor/feature release will there be three active maintenance branches, e.g. during the beta phase for Python 3.8 there are master, 3.8, 3.7, and 3.6 branches open.
-Releases produced from a maintenance branch are called **maintenance** or **bugfix** releases; the terms are used interchangeably.
+A branch for a previous feature release, currently being maintained for bug fixes, or for the next feature release in its :ref:`beta <beta>` or :ref:`release candidate <rc>` stages.
+There is usually either one or two maintenance branches at any given time for Python 3.x.
+After the final release of a new minor version (3.x.0), releases produced from a maintenance branch are called **bugfix** or **maintenance** releases; the terms are used interchangeably.
 These releases have a **micro version** number greater than zero.

 The only changes allowed to occur in a maintenance branch without debate are bug fixes.
-Also, a general rule for maintenance branches is that compatibility must not be broken at any point between sibling minor releases (3.5.1, 3.5.2, etc.).
+Also, a general rule for maintenance branches is that compatibility must not be broken at any point between sibling micro releases (3.5.1, 3.5.2, etc.).
 For both rules, only rare exceptions are accepted and **must** be discussed first.

+A new maintenance branch is normally created when the next feature release cycle reaches feature freeze, i.e. at its first beta pre-release.
+From that point on, changes intended for remaining pre-releases, the final release (3.x.0), and subsequent bugfix releases are merged to that maintenance branch.

-Sometime after a new maintenance branch is created (after a new *minor version* is released), the old maintenance branch on that major version will go into :ref:`security mode <secbranch>`, usually after one last maintenance release at the discretion of the release manager.
-For example, the 3.4 maintenance branch was put into :ref:`security mode <secbranch>` after the 3.4.4 final maintenance release following the release of 3.5.1.
+Sometime following the final release (3.x.0), the maintenance branch for the previous minor version will go into :ref:`security mode <secbranch>`, usually after at least one more bugfix release at the discretion of the release manager.
+For example, the 3.4 maintenance branch was put into :ref:`security mode <secbranch>` after the 3.4.4 bugfix release which followed the release of 3.5.1.

 .. _secbranch:

 Security branches
 -----------------

-A branch less than 5 years old but no longer in maintenance mode is a security branch.
+A branch less than 5 years old but no longer in bugfix mode is a security branch.

 The only changes made to a security branch are those fixing issues exploitable